Grammar Quiz

 We make the Present Perfect tense with the auxiliary verb (have, has) and the past participle of the main verb.

-We use ‘have’ when the subject is “I” or any other subject which is plurals.
+We use ‘have’ when the subject is “I” or any other plural subject.
 The auxiliary “has” is used with all singular subjects.

 • She has won many awards.